arturoeanton/go-echo-live-view/README.md

 Little POC for test the idea  of Phoenix LiveView in Go and Echo

-The idea was stalen from  https://github.com/brendonmatos/golive
+The idea was stolen from  https://github.com/brendonmatos/golive